 5. Explore the Waterford Area on a Scenic Drive

-Another pretty way to reach the town from Leesburg is on the dirt and gravel Old Waterford Road, a historic Colonial path with many remaining horse farms alongside (in spite of encroaching development).
+Beautiful Loudoun County Unpaved Roads Near Leesburg Virginia reaches Waterford on the dirt and gravel Old Waterford Road, a historic Colonial path bordered by lovely farms.
 Old Waterford Road (VA 698) starts near the Rust Library in Leesburg Virginia, behind the Union Cemetery.
-It is paved until past the Morven Park entrance.

 BONUS: Attend the Waterford Fair